 In this experiment, we manipulated both the number of people imagined to be engaged in an activity (e.g., 1 vs. 1,000) and the impact of that engagement.
 A social norms account might predict that simply picturing 1,000 people engaging in an activity is motivating because it makes the behavior seem like a norm.
-Under this argument, differences in the denominator are sufficient to produce differences in pro-social behavior.
+Under this argument, differences in the denominator are sufficient to produce differences in prosocial behavior.
 The collective aggregation argument is that the aggregated benefit reflected in the numerator changes motivation.
 To test whether the denominator alone is sufficient to cause the patterns observed in Experiments 1 and 2, we presented messages that either did or did not provide numerator information.
 If differences in the denominator alone do not produce differences in behavior, it suggests that the collective aggregation effect goes beyond social norms.

 We also designed Experiment 3 to show the psychological primacy of the numerator over other relevant information, such as the ratio of benefits to the number of people involved (which can be thought of as an efficiency measure).
-Thus, when numerator information was presented, we also varied the rate of impact such that the ratio of the numerator to the denominator was much higher for those presented with the 1 person information than those presented with the 1,000 people information.
-By pitting a larger rate against a larger numerator we could test for a form of (between-subject) preference reversal: A large absolute number is more motivating than a superior rate.
+Thus, when numerator information was presented, we also varied the rate of impact such that the ratio of the numerator to the denominator was much higher for those presented with the 1-person information than those presented with the 1-person information.
+By pitting a larger rate against a larger numerator, we could test for a form of (between-subjects) preference reversal: A large absolute number is more motivating than a superior rate is.

 Participants.
-The participants were 402 American respondents ($M{age} = 32.49$; $SD{age} = 9.84$; 225 females) recruited from AMT.
+The participants were 402 American respondents ($M{age} = 32.49$, $SD{age} = 9.84$; 225 female) recruited from AMT.

-Procedure, Materials, and Design.
-The experiment, which took a median of 5.2 minutes to complete, used a similar procedure to the one employed in Experiment 1.
-This experiment used a 2 (Number of Persons: 1 vs. 1,000) × 2 (Numerator: Absent vs. Present) between-subjects design.
-Following Experiment 1, the first independent variable was whether the potential benefits of pro-social action were aggregated over 1 person [\$.28] or 1,000 people [\$70.00].
-The second independent variable was whether the savings were stated as a quantified numerator or not (see Appendix B).
-Note that the rate of impact was four times higher for those in the 1 person group (e.g., save \$0.28 / 1 person) than those in the 1,000 people group (save \$70.00 / 1,000 people; that is, \$0.07 / 1 person).
+Procedure, materials, and design.
+The experiment, which took a median of 5.2 min to complete, used a procedure similar to the one employed in Experiment 1.
+This experiment used a 2 (number of persons: 1 vs. 1,000) \times 2 (numerator: absent vs. present) between-subjects design.
+Following Experiment 1, the first independent variable was whether the potential benefits of prosocial action were aggregated over 1 person (\$.28) or 1,000 people (\$70.00).
+The second independent variable was whether the savings were stated as a quantified numerator (see Appendix B).
+Note that the rate of impact was 4 times higher for those in the 1-person group (e.g., save \$.28/1 person) than for those in the 1,000-people group (save \$70.00/1,000 people; that is, \$.07/1 person).
 We used the same 10-point persuasiveness dependent variable as in Experiment 1.

 Persuasiveness.
-An ANOVA with persons and numerator entered as independent variables and persuasiveness entered as the dependent variable revealed a main effect of number of persons, F(1, 398) = 8.69, p = .003, $\omega^2 = .019$, no effect of the presence of a numerator, F(1, 398) = 2.79, p = .10, $\omega^2 = .004$, and an interaction between these two variables, F(1, 398) = 4.95, p = .03, $\omega^2 = .009$.
-Follow-up comparisons using Tukey's HSD supported H1 (see Figure 2): When the numerator was present, persuasiveness was significantly higher for the 1,000 people group than the 1 person group, F(1, 398) = 13.46, p = 0.0002, d = 0.51.
-In contrast, and supporting H2, when the numerator was absent, persuasiveness was not significantly different between the 1,000 people group and the 1 person group, F(1, 398) = 0.26, p = 0.61, d = 0.07.
+An ANOVA with persons and numerator entered as independent variables and persuasiveness entered as the dependent variable revealed a main effect of number of persons, $F(1, 398) = 8.69, p = .003, \omega^2 = .019$; no effect of the presence of a numerator, $F(1, 398) = 2.79, p = .10, \omega^2 = .004$; and an interaction between these two variables, $F(1, 398) = 4.95, p = .03, \omega^2 = .009$.
+Follow-up comparisons using Tukey's HSD supported H1 (see Figure 2): When the numerator was present, persuasiveness was significantly higher for the 1,000-people group than the 1-person group, F(1, 398) = 13.46, p = .0002, d = .51.
+In contrast, and supporting H2, when the numerator was absent, persuasiveness was not significantly different between the 1,000-people group and the 1-person group, F(1, 398) = .26, p = .61, d = .07.